 Table of Contents

 Businesses that accept credit card payments often have a solid grasp on their short-term revenue projections.
-Yet, unforeseen circumstances may lead to a pressing cash crunch, making it difficult to wait for credit card transactions to clear.
+Yet, unexpected expenses or delays may lead to a pressing cash crunch, making it difficult to wait for credit card transactions to clear.
 Credit card receivables financing offers businesses a way to access that money immediately.

-We’ll explain more about credit card receivables financing, its inner workings and how it can benefit small business owners.
+We’ll explain more about credit card receivables financing, its key features and the potential benefits for small business owners.

-Unlike traditional lenders, credit card receivables financing companies ― which may include your current credit card payment processor ― consider your business’s future credit card sales an asset, so they advance capital based on your projected future credit card sales.
+Unlike traditional lenders, credit card receivables financing companies ― which may include your current credit card payment processor ― consider your business’s future credit card sales a business asset, so they advance capital based on your projected credit card sales.

 FYI